 Once you have determined the line weight that best suits your needs, you can set your task upon choosing the right rod that casts that line weight.
 To choose the right rod one must cast the rod.
 This is the single most important rule of selecting a rod.
 I can’t emphasize enough the importance of casting several rods of the same line weight to select the right one for you.
 The latest technology means nothing if you don’t feel comfortable casting the rod, can form good loops and deliver the line where you want it.
 Also, price is not a good indicator of the action that you will prefer.
 Just because a rod is expensive or inexpensive does not mean that it suits you.
 There are several good rod makers that have a wide variety of rods and rod actions in all price ranges.
 Good casters can cast a good loop on any rod.
 However, that does not mean that every action suits their casting preference.
 They will have a preference and so will you.

 Most high quality fly rods today are graphite in composition.
 Yet, you can get lost in the volumes of test technology and jargon that manufacturers employ to market their products.
 Very simply, there are rods that have very fast actions (i.e. stiff) and very slow actions (i.e. flexible) and every degree of flexibility in between.
 Only you can determine which suits you best.
 Somewhere out there, there is an action that you will find easier to form good loops.
 This is true for all levels of fly casters.
 And, your preference for stiff of flexible rods will change over time as your casting style evolves over the years.
 Start with the choices in your selected line weight and price range and cast several.
 You will cast one better than the others.
 No question, high modulus graphite bonded to high modulus scrims using thermoplastic resins results in extremely light, durable rod blanks that can be designed at the highest levels of accuracy and power.

 What you need to do is visit your local fly shop and try several rods of the same line weight that have different actions.
 If the fly shop won’t let you cast the rods before buying one, find another fly shop.
 Giving them a “shake” at the rack is sometimes a place to begin, but it is never a true test of the action.
 Some very fast three weights will feel very flexible compared to a slow action six weight.
 To really tell, you must line it up and cast it.
 Cast short casts, long casts, shoot line, and aim at a variety of targets.
 The rest is easy.
 It will be obvious to you once you cast the rods that one action or another is easier to cast good loops with.
 One of the common mistakes that we all make is to buy a rod based on the recommendation of a friend who may have entirely different tastes in rod action.
 Try them yourself and you will be happier with your decision.

-Two, four, five or even seven pieces is another question to consider.
+Two, four, five or even six pieces is another question to consider.
 Today’s technology does enable manufacturers to create multi-piece rods that are durable and fine casting tools.
 Most airlines still allow passengers to carry on rods that are at least four pieces.
 So if you are beginning a fly rod collection and your budget will allow, choose a rod that is four pieces rather than two.

 If this is your first rod, here are a few basics that will help you narrow your search.
 First, rods range in size from one weight to fifteen weight.
 Trout anglers generally choose five or six weight rods initially.
 Most fly anglers later add light lines like two or three weights for fishing smaller flies.
 Salmon are wrestled most easily with an eight or nine weight.
 Steelhead and bonefish anglers most commonly choose a seven or eight weight.
 And, big game anglers hunting, large pike, permit, tarpon, or stripers, or even carp on the West Bay or Grand Traverse Bay choose nine or ten weights.
 Big game species like giant tarpon, sailfish, marlin, muskies, etc. need a ten, eleven or even twelve weight rod to fight them.
 Other species will require some input from your local fly shop.
 Most trout rods are between 8 and nine feet long.
 And, most have a moderate action that is neither very fast or very slow.